-"Muscat bleu" is the second of two table grape varieties that FassadenGrün recommends for walls.
-The grape is delicious and the resistance to fungi relatively high, so spraying is usually not necessary.
-Due to its dark colour, however, "Muscat bleu" is more likely to be spotted and eaten by birds than the green-yellow "Muscat Birstaler," and the harvest window is not quite as long.
+"Muscat bleu" is an excellent ornamental variety for facades whiel providing delicious grapes!
+It is the second of two table grape varieties that we recommend for walls.
+Its resistance to fungi is relatively high, so spraying is usually unnecessary.
+Due to its dark colour, however, "Muscat bleu" is more likely to be spotted and nibbled by birds than the green-yellow "Muscat Birstaler," and its harvest window is not quite as long.

 Bare-rooted from March - May; reserving a plant (from January on) is recommended due to limited annual quantity.
 Available all year as a potted plant (3 litre).

-Turning blue from midsummer, ellipsoid, approx. 1.5 - 2 cm, sweet with a muscat aroma, which eventually disappears if berries are left on the vine for an extended period of time after ripening.
+Turning blue from midsummer, ellipsoid, approx. 1.5 - 2 cm, sweet with a 'muscat' (musky, floral, nutmeg) flavour, which disappears if berries are left on the vine for a long time after ripening.
 Few pips (seeds)-- approx. 1-2 pips per berry.
-The thick skin provides a degree of protection against wasps and usually does not affect consumption.
+The relatively thick skin provides a degree of protection against wasps.

-Early, sometimes already at the end of August
+Grapes will be ready to eat quite early, sometimes already by the end of August

-This grapevine sometimes does not produce enough buds close to the stem, which can make it difficult for beginners to prune.
+This grapevine sometimes does not produce enough buds, which can make pruning difficult for beginners.
 "Regent" is a good alternative here.

-The protected status of the "Blue Muscat" variety is not yet definite.
-This type is sometimes used for pressing and winemaking in Switzerland.
+The protected status of the 'Blue muscat' / 'Muscat bleu' variety is not yet definite.
+Sometimes also used for winemaking in Switzerland.